-- Nathalie Des Rosiers, Principal, Massey College; - Samantha Reusch, Executive Director, Apathy is Boring and; - Trevor Massey, Chair, Lifelong Leadership Institute.
+- Nathalie Des Rosiers, Principal, Massey College; - Samantha Reusch, Executive Director, Apathy is Boring; - Trevor Massey, Chair, Lifelong Leadership Institute: and - Morris Rosenberg, former Deputy Minister of Foreign Affairs and Health ministries. former Deputy Attorney General of Canada and former President of the Pierre Elliott Trudeau Foundation.

-Shweta Menon, PPF Policy Lead, deserves recognition for her unwavering dedication, remarkable intellect and tireless efforts in working alongside me to deliver on this ambitious and far-reaching project.
+Shweta Menon, PPF Policy Lead, deserves recognition for her unwavering dedication. remarkable intellect and tireless efforts in working alongside me to deliver on this ambitious and far-reaching project.
 I would like to recognize her as a key contributor in this work.
 And to Gareth Chappell, PPF Director of Planning and Operations, thank you for your wisdom and counsel throughout.